My Honest Take on FlowForce Max: 30 Days with the Gummy That Actually Fits My Routine

 Transparency note: this page contains affiliate links.
 Purchases made through these links support this site at zero additional cost to you.

 Look, I’m not a doctor, a trainer, or some biohacking wizard.
 I’m just a 52-year-old guy who is tired of his doctor saying, "Well, at your age," every time I mention my sleep quality or my bathroom habits.
-After that last checkup, I decided to stop ignoring the 'at your age' wake-up call and actually do something about my prostate health.
+After that last checkup, I decided to stop ignoring the wake-up call and actually do something about my prostate health.
 That’s how I ended up with a bottle of /get/budget on my counter.

 The "Pill Fatigue" is Real